elizabethgallmeister/PIC10C-finalproject/README.md

 This is my final project for PIC 10C; it's my learning how to use Jupyter Notebook and Python to do data analysis.
 I started by learning how to use Jupyter with some tutorials, then went on to analyze a dataset that I found interesting.

-For the days where I didn't push anything to this repo, I thought I should log what I did:
+Here's a general log of what I did:

 **May 17:** To download Jupyter Notebook, I first had to download Miniconda.
 I ran into some issues with local repositories and creating my folder, but eventually got both downloaded and working.

+**May 18:** Initial Commit & Hello, World in Jupyter Notebook

 **May 19:** Reviewed some Markdown and started this README !
 I also planned how I would be breaking up the tutorials I was going to follow.
 They can be found here: